-The Medical Assistant/Back office program is a full-time assignment.
+The Medical Assistant/Back-office program is a full-time assignment.
 (40 hours per week/240 total hours).
 You must make all the necessary arrangements to meet this requirement before starting clinical rotation.
 Typical clinical hours are Monday - Friday, 8 am - 5 pm.
 All students must take a required $\frac{1}{2}$ hour lunch, which is not included in the clinical hours.

-The X-Ray/Medical Assistant clinical internship is combined with classroom training & is a full-time assignment (32-36 hours per week/520 total hrs).
+The X-Ray/Medical Assistant clinical internship is combined with classroom training & is a full-time assignment (32-36 hours per week/520 total hrs.).
 Radiologic Health Branch regulations require X-ray students to wear their dosimeter & name tag during the internship.
 You must make all the necessary arrangements to meet this requirement before starting your clinical rotation.
-Typical clinical hours are Monday - Friday, 8 am - 5 pm.
-All students must take a required $\frac{1}{2}$ hour lunch included in the clinical hours.
+All students must take a required 1⁄2 hour lunch included in the clinical hours.

-The Diagnostic Medical Ultrasound/Vascular Technology clinical internship, combined with classroom training, is a full-time assignment (32-36 hours per week/1024 total hrs).
+The Diagnostic Medical Ultrasound/Vascular Technology clinical internship, combined with classroom training, is a full-time assignment (32-36 hours per week/1024 total hrs.).
 Clinical hours may require a daytime, evening, or weekend commitment.
 You must make all the necessary arrangements to meet this requirement before starting your clinical rotation.
 All students must take a required 1⁄2 hour lunch which is not included in the clinical hours.

-Students must have reliable transportation available to and from their clinical assignments.Students will be subjected to background checks by clinical facilities before entry.MTS maintains general liability insurance on all students during a clinical internship.
+Students must have reliable transportation available to and from their clinical assignments.
+Students will be subjected to background checks by clinical facilities before entry.
+MTS maintains general liability insurance on all students during a clinical internship.